kamranayub/kamranayub.github.io/source/_posts/2016-02-02-typewriter.markdown

 ## Enter Typescript, stage left

-We can address one aspect of this problem using [Typescript](http://typescriptlang.org).
-My preferences for Typescript are [well-documented](http://kamranicus.com/presentations/demystifying-typescript).
-Here's one reason why: we can create interfaces that strongly-type our C# models.
+We can address one aspect of this problem using [Typescript](http://typescriptlang.org), the typed superset of Javascript introduced by Microsoft several years ago.
+My love for Typescript is [well-documented](http://kamranicus.com/presentations/demystifying-typescript) and I encourage you to go through that presentation if you haven't already.

+Here's one reason why I love it: we can create interfaces that strongly-type our C# models.

 ```js
 interface TaskListViewModel {